How To Identify A Manic Bipolar Episode?

 The different types of bipolar disorder

-Bipolar disorder is divided into three different categories:
+Bipolar disorder is divided into three different categories, including bipolar I disorder, bipolar II disorder, and cyclothymia.

 Bipolar I disorder

-Bipolar I disorder occurs when someone has episodes of mania or mixed features that last for at least a week and episodes of depression that, if experienced, last approximately two weeks.
+Bipolar I disorder occurs when someone has episodes of mania or mixed features that last for at least a week and episodes of depression that, if experienced, last approximately two weeks or longer.
 The manic phase of bipolar I disorder can be so severe it may require hospitalization.

 Bipolar II disorder

-Bipolar II disorder occurs when there is a pattern of hypomanic episodes alternating with depressive episodes, but no periods of mania or mixed features.
-This category of bipolar disorder is harder to diagnose, since a hypomanic episode may not hamper the individual's life as severely.
-They may simply be seen as someone who is very energetic, hyper, and easily excitable at times, which can make it hard for them to recognize there is an issue.
+Bipolar II disorder occurs when there is a pattern of hypomanic episodes alternating with depressive episodes but no periods of mania or mixed features.
+This category of bipolar disorder is harder to diagnose since a hypomanic episode may not hamper the individual's life as severely.
+They may be seen as energetic, hyper, and easily excitable, making diagnosis more difficult.

 Cyclothymia

-When someone experiences this type of bipolar disorder, they have a milder form of the illness.
+When someone experiences this type of bipolar disorder, they don’t meet the criteria for other subtypes.
 They may have hypomanic and depressive episodes, but instead of lasting several weeks or months, the episodes only last a few days.
 The person also does not experience psychosis, delusions, or hallucinations.

-In many cases, a person with undiagnosed bipolar disorder may only realize something is wrong and that they genuinely need help when things spin out of control.
-For example, if a person spends impulsively or engages in promiscuous sex, they could fall deep into debt or contract sexually transmitted infections.
-These negative outcomes may serve as a wake-up call, prompting a person to become aware that they require help.
+A person with undiagnosed bipolar disorder may only realize they are struggling when their symptoms cause life challenges.
+For example, during a manic episode, if a person spends impulsively or engages in promiscuous sex, they could fall deep into debt or contract sexually transmitted infections.
+These negative outcomes may serve as a wake-up call, prompting a person to become aware they could benefit from support.

 Treatment for bipolar symptoms typically comprises medication and psychotherapy.